 Dual diagnosis is a key part of rehab and can provide a person in recovery with a great set of mental health tools that can help them to survive and thrive throughout the rest of their life.

 What Happens After Rehab In County Antrim?

 Leaving rehab can sometimes feel as daunting as it did entering.

-We understand that returning to your normal life back in the ‘real world’ can seem overwhelming, and fears of relapse may sneak into your subconscious.
+We understand that returning to your normal life can seem overwhelming, and fears of relapse may sneak into your subconscious.
 Rest assured that we are with you every step of the way, and that includes even after you leave rehab.